 updates a Coronavirus Resource Guide via their public law library blog.

 shared this FAQs document on essential health benefit coverage.

 keeps their website updated with the latest information about COVID-19.

 Our Office's Response

-- MARCH 31ST - We will be hosting our fourth Coronavirus Telephone Town Hall on Tuesday, March 31st at 6:40PM.
-To participate, dial (855) 731-4616.
+- MARCH 31ST - Held our latest Coronavirus Telephone Town Hall on Tuesday, March 31st at 6:40PM.
+Listen to the full audio recording here.

 - MARCH 17TH - Joined over 800 small business owners and local elected officials on a conference call to discuss how we can support and protect our employers and workers amid the coronavirus outbreak.
 Read an article about the call here.

 - MARCH 17TH - Held our second Coronavirus Telephone Town Hall with 4,000+ constituents and local health experts.
 Watch coverage of the event on MSNBC here.

 - MARCH 10TH - Held our first Coronavirus Telephone Town Hall.
 If you were unable to attend, you can find the full audio recording here.

 The safety of you and your loved ones is of the utmost importance.
 If you have any questions or concerns, please do not hesitate to call our West Chester office at (610) 883-5050, or our Reading office at (610) 295-0815.